 Janet and Victor Romero Evans also promote and present their annual Mother's Day and Father's Day shows 'SONGS & LAUGHTER with my MOTHER' and 'SONGS & LAUGHTER with my FATHER' respectively.

-Janet peroforms live at venues throughout the UK and World including annual performances at the World famous Jazz Cafe, 02 Indigo and Billboard Live in Japan.
+Janet performs live at venues throughout the UK and World including annual performances at the World famous Jazz Cafe, Under The Bridge, 02 Indigo and Billboard Live in Japan, to name but a few.

-For further information regarding events please refer to 'WHATS-ON'.
+For further information regarding events please refer to the 'WHATS-ON' page.

 Janet's sweet, heart warming vocals has and continues to win her many friends and fans around the world.
 Her songs, 'Silly Games' and 'Lovin' You', reaching anthemic heights, on this side and the other side of the globe.